Xunnamius/black-flag/docs/classes/index.GracefulEarlyExitError.md

 [index](../modules/index.md).GracefulEarlyExitError

-Represents an exceptional event that should result in the immediate termination of the program but with an exit code indicating success (`0`).
+Represents an exceptional event that should result in the immediate termination of the application but with an exit code indicating success (`0`).

 ## Hierarchy